PriyanshBordia/PriyanshBordia/README.md

 - 👋 I'm Priyansh Bordia, a nerd 💻 from India.
 - 🏘 I'm pursuing Bachelor of Technology in Computer Science and Engineering.
 - 🔭 I’m currently working on ...
 Finding a scintillating theme to work on.
 - 🌱 I’m currently learning ...
-Java and Database Management along with that I am studying Computer Architecture.
+DAA and Database Management along with that I am studying Operating Systems.
 - 👯 I’m looking to collaborate on Ocean Cleanup Projects
 - 🤔 I’m looking for help with ...
 Finding an interesting project
 - 💬 Ask me about ... <a href = "https://priyanshbordia.github.io" style="text-decoration: none !important;">anything</a>.